Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/246_two a half gamers session 49 - How to leverage User Churn Prediction Why is it important Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers session 49 - How to leverage User Churn Prediction Why is it important  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers session #49 - How to leverage User Churn Prediction?
 Why is it important? – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/session-49_39aee9ab.png)